helium/longfi-platformio/getting-started.md

 Note: The comment character for this file type is the semicolon.

-For our example Cubecell project we update the projects platformio.ini with the following content:
+For our example CubeCell project we update the projects platformio.ini with the following content:
 ```
 ; Project Defaults
 [env:cubecell_gps]        ; a label for this definitions